SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity followed suit.

-They stayed silent the rest of the walk as they enjoyed each others company, and occasionally exchanging nuzzles.
+They stayed silent the rest of the walk as they enjoyed each other's company, and occasionally exchanging nuzzles.

 "Here we are," Pinkie said in a somber tone as they stopped in front of Carousel Boutique.